 Any response to your call to action is a step closer in the sales funnel.
 Filling up an inquiry form, completing a transaction, posting a review, asking for a service all mean better engagement and confirm your goal of prospects.

-This is the revenue metric which will help you identify how well your app is monetizing.
+The revenue metric will help you identify how well your app is monetizing with this technology.
 It will help you calculate the profit before a user stops using your app along with the revenue your app is capable to earn in future.

 Management writer Peter Drucker rightly said-“What gets measured, gets managed”.
 It is therefore pivotal to measure the components of facets you will need to manage.